stream-gizmos/vod-chat-activity-analyzer/README.md

 3. Run `web_app.py` to start the Flask server.
 4. Visit http://localhost:8080 in your web browser to view the application.

+### User Guide

+1. On the homepage, enter the URL of the Twitch VOD whose chat activity you want to analyze.
+2. Click the "Find how fast your chat was!" button.
+The application will start downloading the chat history and processing it.
+3. Once the data processing is done, you will be redirected to a page that displays the visualization of the chat activity.
+You can hover over the graph to see the exact number of messages at any given time point.

+## Known Limitations

+1. The application may not be able to handle extremely active Twitch chats that have thousands of messages per minute.
+In such cases, the application might timeout before it finishes downloading and processing the chat data.
+This issue is primarily observed with larger streams that have high chat activity.
+2. The bundled EXE file `chat-analyzer.exe` is not signed, so Microsoft Defender SmartScreen will always warn you about an unrecognized app.

+## Technology Stack

+- **Language**: Python 3.11
+- **Web Framework**: Flask 2.3
+- **Chat Data Fetching**: chat-downloader with patches
+- **Data Processing**: pandas 2.0
+- **Visualization**: Plotly 5.15

-### Bundle Windows EXE
+## Bundle Windows EXE

-If the contents of the `chat-analyzer.spec` file are up-to-date, it is sufficient to use a Compose `bundler` service to build the `app.exe` file:
+If the contents of the `chat-analyzer.spec` file are up-to-date, it is sufficient to use a Compose `bundler` service to build the `chat-analyzer.exe` file:

     docker compose run --rm bundler